mindspore-lab/mindcv/configs/convit/README.md

 # ConViT
 > [ConViT: Improving Vision Transformers with Soft Convolutional Inductive Biases](https://arxiv.org/pdf/2103.10697.pdf)

-## 模型简介
+## Introduction
 ***

-ConViT combines e the strengths of convolutional architectures and Vision Transformers (ViTs).
+ConViT combines the strengths of convolutional architectures and Vision Transformers (ViTs).
 ConViT introduce gated positional self-attention (GPSA), a form of positional self-attention which can be equipped with a “soft” convolutional inductive bias.
 ConViT initialize the GPSA layers to mimic the locality of convolutional layers, then give each attention head the freedom to escape locality by adjusting a gating parameter regulating the attention paid to position versus content information.
 ConViT, outperforms the DeiT (Touvron et al., 2020) on ImageNet, while offering a much improved sample efficiency.

 ![ConViT](convit.png)